patcon/nodescription.net-v1/_posts/2012-11-30-on-being-broken.md

 ---
-title: On Being Broken
+title: on being broken
 layout: default
 published: true
 tags: [musings, quickie]
 ---

-# On Being Broken
+# on being broken

 Sometimes I want to break, because there's a poetry in being broken -- in being willfully lost in this connected world.